sharat87/ti/README.markdown

     $ ti tag imp

+Get a log of all activities with the `log` (or `l`) command.

+    $ ti log

+## Command reference

+Run `ti -h` (or `--help` or `help` or just `h`) to get a short command summary of commands.

+### on

+- Short: `o`
+- Syntax: `ti (o|on) <name> [<time>...]`

+Start tracking time for the project/activity given by `<name>`.
+For example,

+    ti on conquest

+tells `ti` to start tracking for the activitiy `conquest` *now*.
+You can optionally specify a relative time in the past like so,

+    ti on conquest 10mins ago

+The format of the time is detailed further below.

+### fin

+- Short: `f`
+- Syntax: `ti (f|fin) [<time>...]`

+End tracking for the current activity *now*.
+Just like with `on` command above, you can give an optional time to the past.
+Example

+    ti fin 10mins ago

+tells `ti` that you finished working on the current activity at, well, 10 minutes ago.

+### status

+- Short: `s`
+- Syntax: `ti (s|status)`

+Gives short human readable message on the current status. i.e., whether anything is being tracked currently or not.
+Example,

+    $ ti on conqering-the-world
+    Start working on conqering-the-world.
+    $ ti status
+    You have been working on `conqering-the-world` for less than a minute.

+### tag

+- Short: `t`
+- Syntax: `ti (t|tag) <tag>...`

+This command adds the given tags to the current activity.
+Tags are not currently used within the `ti` time tracker, but they will be saved in the json data file.
+You may use them for whatever purposes you like.

+For example, if you have a script to generate a html report from your `ti` data, you could tag some activities with a tag like `red` or `important` so that, that activity will appear in red in the final html report.

+Use it like,

+    ti tag red for-joe

+adds the tags `red` and `for-joe` to the current activitiy.
+You can specify any number of tags.

+Tags are currently for your purpose.
+Use them as you see fit.

+### note

+- Short: `n`
+- Syntax: `ti (n|note) <note-text>...`

+This command adds a note on the current activity.
+Again, like tags, this has no significance with the time tracking aspect of `ti`.
+This is for your own recording purposes and for the scripts your write to process your `ti` data.

+Use it like,

+    ti note Discuss this with the other team.

+adds the note `Discuss this with the other team.` to the current activity.

+### log

+- Short: `l`
+- Syntax: `ti (l|log) [today]`

+Gives a table like representation of all activities and total time spent on each of them.

 ## Time format

 Currently only the following are recognized.
 If there is something that is not